Saints, Martyrs, and Heroes

 Vocation to Justice

-Bishop Thomas J. Gumbleton, a retired auxiliary bishop of the Detroit archdiocese, is a leading voice for peace, justice, and civil rights in the Catholic Church today.
-In this exclusive interview...
+Bishop Thomas J. Gumbleton, a retired auxiliary bishop of the Detroit archdiocese, was a leading voice for peace, justice, and civil rights in the Catholic Church.
+In an exclusive interview with...

 Pope Francis Responds to Migrants with “Courage and Creativity”